 feelings, and perpetuates an issue of "Giving 'till

-it hurts," because sensations of guilt
+it hurts," because sensations of emptiness and

-are experienced when he doesn't.
+guilt are experienced when he doesn't.

-If you haven't come to fully
+have light parts and dark ones.
+If you haven't come to fully accept

-up for having to buy another's love
+alive, and sets you up for having to buy

 desires and needs before your own.
-These actions are always
+These actions are always automatic

-automatic/reflexive, because yours have never mattered, and
+and reflexive, because your needs have never mattered, and

 The Pleaser so hungrily seeks

 approval, he'll happily work longer hours, take on extra